RULES AND CONDITIONS

 in solo classes, and no more than twice in any group class.
 Participants should not perform the same work in more than one class.

-Participants should not perform a piece with which they have previously won a City of Clarence Eisteddfod award.
+Participants should not perform a piece with which they have previously won an Eisteddfod award.

 Entry Lodgement & Fees